 Q: What time commitment is expected of a LEAP scholar?

 A: LEAP is a volunteer program that occurs outside of normal duty requirements.
-Airmen are expected to complete online eMentor courses every two to four years, depending on their proficiency level.
+LEAP scholars are expected to complete online eMentor courses every two to four years, depending on their proficiency level.
 Courses are delivered in 48-hour and 16-hour modules, with four hours of class every week.
-The AFCLC offers Language Intensive Training Events (LITEs), averaging 30 days, to Airmen who qualify.
-To participate in a LITE, a LEAP participant must first obtain their commander’s approval.
+The AFCLC offers Language Intensive Training Events (LITEs), averaging 30 days, to LEAP scholars who qualify.
+To participate in a LITE, a LEAP scholar must first obtain their commander’s approval.

 SECTION V – Foreign Language Proficiency Bonus (FLPB) Pay